Yura52/delu/README.rst

 -----------

-Zero aims to be `zero-overhead <https://isocpp.org/wiki/faq/big-picture#zero-overhead-principle>`_ in terms of *mental* overhead: solutions, provided by Zero, try to be as minimal, intuitive and easy to learn, as possible.
+Zero aims to be `zero-overhead <https://isocpp.org/wiki/faq/big-picture#zero-overhead-principle>`_ in terms of *mental* and *architectural* overhead: solutions, provided by Zero, try to be as minimal, intuitive and easy to learn, as possible.
+Well, all these things can be pretty subjective, so don't take it too seriously :wink: